 Nutrition and immunity can be a difficult space to navigate.
+Vitamin C, zinc, probiotics, beta glucans, and selenium are among the most common nutrients or ingredients used for supporting immune health.
 Supporting immunity with functional ingredients is top-of-mind for many people around the world, but how do you know which ingredients and nutrients are actually effective and supported by science?
 Our resources on this page are science-based summaries of all you might want to know about nutrition and immunity.

 Nutrition and immunity: roles of individual nutrients